arash691/design-patterns/README.md

 - Interface Segregation Principle: The PaymentGateway interface defines a single method that encapsulates the behavior of processing payments.
 Clients that use the PaymentGateway interface are not affected by the internal implementation of the payment gateway.

 - Dependency Inversion Principle: The StripePaymentGatewayAdapter depends on abstractions (the PaymentGateway interface) rather than on concretions (the StripePaymentGateway).
 This makes the adapter more flexible and easier to test.

+Another example of Adapter pattern used in Spring MVC is _HandlerAdapter_ interface.
+It allows the Spring MVC framework to adapt different types of controller classes to a common interface, making it easier to write new controllers and add them to the framework without modifying the existing code.

+In the Spring MVC framework, the controller classes are responsible for handling HTTP requests and returning a response.
+However, there are many different types of controller classes that can be used, each with their own specific way of handling requests and producing responses.

+To allow the framework to work with any type of controller class, the _HandlerAdapter_ interface defines a common interface that all controllers must implement.
+This allows the framework to "adapt" different controller types to the common interface, making it possible to use them interchangeably.